hashicorp/terraform-provider-kubernetes/website/docs/r/role.html.markdown

 The following arguments are supported:

-* `metadata` - (Required) Standard replication controller's metadata.
+* `metadata` - (Required) Standard role's metadata.
 For more info see [Kubernetes reference](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#metadata)
 * `rule` - (Required) List of rules that define the set of permissions for this role.
 For more info see [Kubernetes reference](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)

 ## Nested Blocks